gitrsi/cyberops.zone/resources/Cyber Threat Intelligence/CTI_Strategy.md

     - Use commercial, open-source and ISAC/ISAO feeds to uncover active and emerging threats.
 - Dark Web Monitoring
     - Identifies exposed credentials, leaked data, or mentions of your organization, providing early indicators of potential attacks.

-### Risk Assessment

-- Contextual Risk Scoring
-    - CTI enriches vulnerability data by showing real-world exploitation and actor interest-helping prioritize patching and mitigation.
-Example: A CVE with a low CVSS score but being actively exploited by ransomware groups = high risk.
 - Attack Surface Intelligence
     - External reconnaissance (e.g., shadow IT, exposed services) is informed by threat actor behaviors and tactics.
 - Threat Modeling Support
     - CTI enables more realistic and dynamic threat models by incorporating current adversarial TTPs.
+- Contextual Risk Scoring
+    - CTI enriches vulnerability data by showing real-world exploitation and actor interest-helping prioritize patching and mitigation.

 ### Risk Treatment

-- Prioritization of Controls
+- Prioritization of Controls & Detections
     - CTI-driven insights focus investment on controls that protect against relevant threats (e.g., endpoint hardening if targeting includes ransomware with initial access via phishing).
-- Detection Engineering
-    - Use threat intelligence to build or refine SIEM detections and alert logic (based on known TTPs).
+    - Use threat intelligence to build or refine detections and alert logic (based on known TTPs).
 - Tailored Awareness Training
-    - CTI helps tailor security awareness to the most common attack methods (e.g., business email compromise tactics used in your sector).
+    - CTI helps tailor security awareness to the most common attack methods.

-### Risk Monitoring and Review

-- Real-Time Threat Monitoring
-    - CTI feeds into SOC/SIEM systems to enrich alerts with threat context and prioritize response.
-- Indicators of Compromise (IOCs)
-    - CTI provides actionable IOCs (IPs, hashes, domains) that can be used for blocking or alerting.
-- Threat Hunting
-    - CTI supports proactive hunting missions by giving analysts clues on where and what to look for.

-### Incident Response & Recovery

-- Enrichment of Alerts
-    - During incidents, CTI helps teams understand attacker motives, methods and escalation potential.
-- Playbook Enhancement
-    - Response playbooks are improved with intelligence about adversary dwell time, lateral movement patterns and exfiltration techniques.
-- Collaboration with External Entities
-    - CTI supports coordinated incident handling and information sharing with ISACs, law enforcement and third parties.

 ### Communication and Reporting